 The Southwest Fisheries Science Center is headquartered in La Jolla, California, and has science laboratories located in Santa Cruz and Monterey, California.
 We also have field stations in Piedras Blancas, Granite Canyon, and Arcata, California, and two stations on the Antarctic Peninsula.

-Our mission is to generate and communicate the scientific information necessary for the conservation and management of the region’s living marine resources.
+Our mission is to generate and communicate the scientific information necessary for the conservation and management of the region’s marine life.

 What We Do